Best Things To Do in Custer State Park For The Nature Lover

 Custer State Park and wildlife reserve is nestled in South Dakota’s beautiful Black Hills.
 Covering over 71,000 acres, a trip to Custer State Park offers you a variety of landscapes to enjoy including prairie grasslands and jagged mountains.

-- When is Custer State Park Open?: Open year round
+• When is Custer State Park Open?: Open year-round (The Needles Highway is closed in winter)

 Located in the Black Hills National Forest, traveling to Custer State Park is most accessible from nearby Rapid City South Dakota.